 Coloring books are all the rage.
 Even if hype annoys you, you should buy one for your next flight.
 It’s been proven time and again that coloring relaxes people and not just young kids either.
 So why not return to your inner child on the plane?
 Bring a few colored pencils with you, too!
 Soon you’ll feel zen.
 Totally zeeeeeeen.

 Want something that’ll challenge your brain a bit more than coloring?
 Then go for…

 Distraction is key for fearful flyers, myself included!
 A simple crossword puzzle book can occupy your mind for hours.
 Try it!
 Not only will you feel less anxious about your flight, but your brain’ll also enjoy valuable “exercise.”
 You can find crossword puzzles everywhere too.
 Book stores, the airport, online realtors, etc.

+I hope you enjoy these gifts for nervous flyers.
 What important gear do you think belongs in every fearful flyer’s carry-on bag?
 Let me know if I’ve missed anything!

 Please note all Amazon links are affiliate links.
 If you make a purchase, I will earn a small commission at no additional cost to you.